utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/build-a-slack-bot.md

 <img src="https://assets.postman.com/postman-labs-docs/cloud-execution/fork-collection-and-environment.gif" alt="Fork collection and environment" fetchpriority="low" loading="lazy" />

-In the environment you forked, paste your polygon API key where it says **YOUR_API_KEY_HERE**.
+In the environment you forked, paste your Polygon.io API key where it says **YOUR_API_KEY_HERE**.
 You're ready to start building the flow.

 To start the flow, create two **Evaluate** blocks, then paste the following functions:
 - ```$match(slack_text,'(?<=text=)[^&]+')[0]```